-The land subject to this Section 4.55(2) modification is identified as Lot 30 DP 815308, and is known as 8440 New England Highway, Muswellbrook.
+The subject land subject is identified as Lot 30 DP 815308, and is known as 8440 New England Highway, Muswellbrook.

-The land is located approximately 9km south east of the Muswellbrook township, with direct frontage to the New England Highway, a classified State Road.
-The site is situated in the vicinity of Liddell and Bayswater power stations, the Mount Arthur North mine site and the now closed Drayton mine.
+The land is located approximately 9km south east of Muswellbrook, with direct frontage to the New England Highway, a classified State Road.
+The site is situated in the vicinity of Liddell and Bayswater power stations, the Mount Arthur North mine site.